kvutien/Project-steve_b/README.md

 This is an example on an iPad mini 6" screen: ![screenshot on ipad mini](./assets/images/iPad_mini_6".png)

+* by default the app shows the Mekong delta in Vietnam,
+* click on "Search places" to go anywhere in the world,
+* click the image and drag to move the area that is displayed,
+* the image is divided in 2 panes; click and drag the icon "<>" to change how the screen estate is shared between the 2,
+  * the left pane shows the satellite image taken by Copernicus on a desired date
+  * the right pane shows the Google data in several layers: map view, aerial view, vegetation view
+* on top left you have the zoom button.
+Click on "+" to zoom in.
+Click on "-" to zoom in.

 ## Contents of this repository
 This is a Flutter project, compatible Android and iOS.